HAKALAU OUR HOME

 Picture

-Take a look at Wailea Village Historic Preservation Community and its other initiatives: Reviving Hakalau School, Senior Luncheons, and Mochi Pounding.
+Take a look at Wailea Village Historic Preservation Community and its other current initiatives: Reviving Hakalau School and Senior Luncheons.

 Picture